Kgugula/Blockchain-Homework/POA_Development_Chain/userGuide.md

 ### Step 3 ###

-    With the genesis block creation complete, we will now initialize the nodes with the genesis' json file.
+    With the creation of the genesis block complete, we will now initialize the nodes with the genesis' json file.
 Using geth, initialize each node with the new networkname.json, replacing networkname with the name of your network (make sure you are in your 'BlockchainTools' directory)

         ./geth --datadir node1 init networkname.json
         ./geth --datadir node2 init networkname.json